Get the Right stuff in the Right bin. Recycling saves resources and helps protect the environment.

 For larger items, arrange a special uplift or take them to a recycling centre.

 Plastic bottles and containers, glass, paper, cardboard, and cans go in the grey recycling bin.

-The grey recycling bin is collected fortnightly - find your collection day.
+The grey recycling bin (or communal bin with grey lid) is collected fortnightly - find your collection day.

 The items in your grey bin can only be recycled if they are clean, loose and dry.
 Do not put items in a plastic bag before you put them in the grey bin.

 Rinse away any remnants of food from items you put in the grey bin.

 |Card: no thanks||

 |Plastic: yes please||

 - medical waste (see your healthcare provider about proper disposal of sharps)

 Take these items to a recycling centre instead of putting them in the grey bin: